 Everything to Know About Latina Equal Pay Day

 Despite the passage of the Equal Pay Act of 1963, American women are still struggling to overcome the persistent wage gap in this country.
 Women of all races are affected by the pay gap, but Latina women are at the bottom of the pay hierarchy.
-While white women make median weekly earnings of $843, Latina women make just $661.
+While white women make median weekly earnings of $835, Latina women make just $621.
 Latina Equal Pay Day is also the Equal Pay Day that falls latest in the year.
-For Asian American women, it was in March; for all women, it was in April; for black women, it was in August; and for Native American women, it was in September.
+For Asian American women, it was in February; for all women, it was in March; for Black women, it was in August; and for Native American women, it was October 1.

 Stars like Diane Guerrero and Eva Longoria have come forward to help raise awareness to the wage gap in the United States.
-"The lack of awareness of the pay gap is frustrating, but misunderstandings about its causes are downright dangerous," Eva Longoria wrote in a new essay for CNBC.
+"The lack of awareness of the pay gap is frustrating, but misunderstandings about its causes are downright dangerous," Eva Longoria wrote in an essay for CNBC last year.
 "Nearly 30 percent of Americans believe the pay gap exists in part because Latinas simply choose lower-paying jobs, implying that Latinas ourselves can be blamed for the gap, according to [a LeanIn.org] study.
 This presumption is utterly untrue."

-As Longoria notes, the pay gap persists even when you account for education, experience and other factors.
+As Longoria noted, the pay gap persists even when you account for education, experience, and other factors.
 When you add in factors like inadequate parental leave policies and racism in the workplace, it's easy to see why the Latina pay gap continues to be so large.